-He is also the immediate past Chairman of The Hardwood Federation, the political voice for the hardwood industry in Washington, DC.
+He is also a past Chairman and currently policy chair of The Hardwood Federation, the political voice for the hardwood industry in Washington, DC.
 Jamey's past accomplishments include Chairman of the Forest Stewardship Council (FSC-US), Chairman of the American Hardwood Export Council, Chairman of the Hardwood Manufacturers Association, and Chairman of the Society for the Protection of New Hampshire Forests.
-He is currently Vice Chair of the Washington, DC based Land Trust Alliance and is a Trustee of the New Hampshire chapter of The Nature Conservancy.
+He is Chair of the Washington, DC based Land Trust Alliance and vice chair of the American Forest foundation.

 Throughout Jamey's career, his focus has been toward finding pragmatic solutions to contentious forest use issues that bring the forest products industry and the environmental community to a common ground.
 Breaking away from forest products industry tradition, Jamey was one of a small group of industry leaders in the mid 1990's who embraced the concept of forest certification.
 Jamey was also instrumental in the formation of a national initiative for the Forest Stewardship Council in the U.S., and went on to be elected to the FSC-US Board for three years, serving as the first chairman from the economic sector.

 Citing his dedication, innovation and leadership in protecting forests, workers and wildlife, Jamey was awarded the Sustainable Standard Setter Award by the Rainforest Alliance in 2004 as part of their Profiles in Sustainable Forestry series.